SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

+Look at your data_package folder, and see the CSV template files.

 ===

 The templates are empty, so now we need to populate them.
 We'll start with package-level metadata.

 Add extent, coverage, license, publication, funder, keywords, etc.

 ~~~r